RiiConnect24/Wii-Guide/_pages/en_US/bricks.md

 If you are actually in the process of a region change, use [ARC-ME](https://github.com/modmii/Any-Region-Changer-ModMii-Edition/releases) to automatically fix all your region settings to match your System menu.

+## System Menu brick

+#### Cause
+This brick is a more fatal version of a [Semibrick](#semibrick).
+If your SYSCONF gets corrupt or damaged, the Wii will regenerate it and start the setup phase.

+However, the setup pages are in a similar location to the Wii settings pages.
+If you have an incorrect region System menu or theme, the Wii cannot find them.

+#### Solutions

+If you still have [Priiloader](priiloader), use it to enter the Homebrew Channel and re-install the original theme file/original System menu.

+In case you do not have Priiloader, you can try [BlueBomb](bluebomb).

 ## Mail brick

 #### Cause